 Here the option name is normally 'ewww_image_optimizer_delay', but it is in all-caps, which is typical for constants within PHP and WordPress.
 The Bulk Delay setting makes the bulk optimizer and scheduled optimizer "sleep" for 5 seconds in between images.
 This helps to avoid overloading a server, and can be very useful on shared hosting.
-The setting can also be changed directly on the Bulk Optimizer page, which is why it was removed from the settings page.
+The setting can also be changed directly on the Bulk Optimizer page.

 Important: For all overrides, make sure that you insert the option above where it says to stop editing.
 There will always be a line in your wp-config.php that says something like "That's all, stop editing!".
 Adding anything below that line will not have any effect.
 Also, make sure you do not use quotes around boolean (true/false) and numerical values or this will turn them into strings, like 'something', 'false', or '8'.

 This first list includes only those settings that are hidden from the settings page:

 EWWW_IMAGE_OPTIMIZER_ENABLE_EDITOR - (true/false) EWWW IO is the only plugin to feature automatic optimization for every single image created by the built-in image editing functions.
-In rare cases, this can cause problems for buggy code, it's disabled by default.
-Set this to true to disable the image editor (auto-optimize) integration.
+But since this can cause problems for buggy code, it's disabled by default.
+Set this to true to enable the image editor (auto-optimize) integration.
 Note that this does not affect the plugin's normal ability to automatically optimize normal uploads, this is for dynamically created image variants from other plugins/themes.
 You may also use Scheduled Optimization and the Folders to Optimize on the Advanced settings tab.